 Amsterdam UMC assessor

-The Literature Study report needs to be verified by a second assessor from Amsterdam UMC (VU/VUMC or AMC).
+The Literature Study report needs to be verified by a second assessor from Amsterdam UMC (VU/VUMC).
 This Amsterdam UMC assessor needs to be invited by the student but has to be approved by the Examiner ILS and has to work at least at the level of assistant professor (UD).
 He/she will critically review the report and give a mark.

 Approval and Literature Study Portfolio